diegotty/obsidian_notes/year 3, semester 1/multicore/openMP/03 - data dependencies.md

 ![[Pasted image 20251206173054.png]]
 ### partial parallelization
 partial parallelization is achieved by analyzing the *interation space dependency graph* (*ISDG*), which is made up of:
-- nodes that represent a signel execution of the loop body
+- nodes that represent a single execution of the loop body
 - edges that represent dependencies
 >[!example] example
 there is a `RAW(S1)` dependence